nategraf/mini-ipam-driver/README.md

 2. Run `sudo ./driver`
 3. Start using the driver! (e.g. `docker network create "foo" --ipam-driver mini`)

-There is one driver option `CidrMaskLength` which allows you to set the subnet mask length for the request subnet to an integer between 0 and 31 inclusive to control subet size.
+There is one driver option `com.github.mini.cidr_mask_length` which allows you to set the subnet mask length for the request subnet to an integer between 0 and 31 inclusive to control subet size.

 You can create scripts around this to have it start on boot (e.g. with `upstart` or `cron @reboot`) to make things easier.